vladaindjic/SCM-exchange-students/README.md

 means that the runner setups the test environment and the Django application uses the SQLite3 database.

-## Notes
+## Important Notes
+- **Students should form teams and conduct a project***.
+- Number of students that form one team depends on the total number of enrolled students in this course.
 - This is the early version of the document and can be changed over time.
 - More information about the application's features and functionalities will be provided soon.
-- If there are more than one exchange student, they may be allowed to work in team/teams.
 - If you notice any inconvenience, feel free to open an issue or create a pull request with the fix.